tutek1/DTLabs/02_Player/lab02.md

 ## Basics of GDScript
 Duration: hh:mm:ss

-Let's **open the script** we have added to the player in the previous section.
+Let's **open the script** that we added to the player in the previous section.
 You can do that by:
 1. Either click the ![](img/ScriptIcon.png) next to the `Player` node in the scene hierarchy.
 2. Or double-click the script file in the **FileSystem**

 ![](img/BaseScript.png)

 As you can see, the syntax of **GDScript** is very similar to **Python**.
-Each script can be thought of as a class that extends the functionality of the node.
+Each script can be thought of as a class that extends the node's functionality.
 The first line tells us what class the script **extends**.
 In our case, it is the player, and their class type is a `CharacterBody3D`.

 ### Variables
 Every variable declaration needs to start with the keyword `var`.
 The variable **name** follows next, and after it the symbol `:` with a type declaration.

-There are many variable types from the classic **float**, **bool**, **int**, **Vector**, to more specialized ones.
+There are many variable types, ranging from the classic **float**, **bool**, **int**, and **Vector** to more specialized ones.
 You can see all the base types here in the documentation [Variant class](https://docs.godotengine.org/en/stable/contributing/development/core_and_modules/variant_class.html).

 The variable on line 3 `speed`, which we used in the previous section, has the annotation of `@export`.
-This annotation tells the engine that it should be visible and changeable from the **inspector**.
-Without the annotation, we wouldn't be able to change the variable value like we did in the last section.
+This annotation instructs the engine to make the element visible and changeable from the **Inspector**.
+Without the annotation, we wouldn't be able to change the variable value as we did in the last section.
 We will come across different annotations in due time.

 > aside positive
 > You do not have to declare the variable types, but it is **recommended**.
 Declaring variable types improves performance and helps Godot autocomplete your lines more often.